 - 2 teaspoons minced garlic

-Meanwhile, combine the flour with 1 teaspoon of the salt and 1 teaspoon of the black pepper in a shallow bowl.
+Combine the flour with 1 teaspoon of the salt and 1 teaspoon of the pepper in a shallow bowl.

-Lightly season both sides of each medallion with 1/8 teaspoon of the remaining salt and a pinch of the remaining pepper.
-One at a time, dredge the medallions in the seasoned flour, shaking to remove any excess.
+Lightly season both sides of each veal medallion with 1/8 teaspoon of the remaining salt and a pinch of the remaining pepper.
+One at a time, dredge the medallions in the seasoned flour, shaking to remove any excess, and set aside.

-Heat the remaining 2 tablespoons of oil and melt 1 tablespoon of the butter in a large skillet or saute pan over medium-high heat.
-Add the medallions in batches and cook until golden brown and just cooked through, 1 to 1 1/2 minutes per side.
+Heat the remaining 2 tablespoons of oil and 1 tablespoon of the butter in a large skillet or sauté pan over medium-high heat.
+Add the medallions in batches, and cook until golden brown and just cooked through, 1 to 1 1/2 minutes per side.
 Drain on paper towels and set aside.

-Add the wine to the juices remaining in the pan and bring to a boil, stirring to deglaze the pan, and cook until the wine is reduced by half, 2 to 3 minutes.
+Add the wine to the drippings remaining in the pan, stir to deglaze the pan, and then bring to a boil.
+Cook until the wine is reduced by half, 2 to 3 minutes.
 Add the chicken stock, lemon juice, capers, and garlic and return to a boil, stirring, until the mixture is thickened, about 4 minutes.
 Stir in the remaining 2 tablespoons butter and 1 tablespoon of the parsley.
-When the butter is melted, return all of the veal medallions to the pan and cook until heated through, about 1 minute.
+Once the butter is melted, return all of the veal medallions to the pan and cook until heated through, about 1 minute longer.